-- OUTGASSING: For very porous concrete it may be necessary to pre-prime with 7779/7781.
-You may also use 70714/70715 or 70714/70715-09 as a pre-primer, thinned with 7055 Odorless Reducer at 3%-5%.
-Spike rolling will help eliminate blisters when they begin to appear but may not remove them entirely. - AIR MOVEMENT: Avoid any condition that can generate fast air movement across the coating.
-When providing ventilation, always exhaust air rather than blowing with fans. - TEMPERATURE/HUMIDITY: Wait until the temperature and humidity are within the ranges specified in the Product Data Sheet to apply the material. - DIRECT SUNLIGHT: Prevent direct sunlight exposure during initial cure. - IMPROPER MIXING: Use slow speed mixing equipment with a paddle-type blade.
-If air is introduced into the material, let stand until air is visibly released. - ROLLER COVERS: Use the appropriate length nap roller of 1/4"-3/16" and apply without vigorous rolling.
-Deair with a spike roller if necessary. - SURFACE PREP: Avoid aggressive shot-blasting.
-Sandblasting is not a proper surface preparation method for NEOGARD® flooring systems.
+- Outgassing: For very porous concrete, pre-prime with 7779/7781, or use 70714/70715 thinned with 7055 Odorless Reducer at 3%-5%.
+Spike rolling will help eliminate blisters when they begin to appear but may not remove them entirely. - Air Movement: Avoid generating fast air movement across the coating.
+When providing ventilation, always exhaust air rather than blowing with fans. - Temperature/Humidity: Wait to apply material until temperature and humidity are within the ranges specified in the Product Data Sheets. - Direct Sunlight: Prevent direct sunlight exposure during initial cure. - Improper Mixing: Use slow speed mixing equipment with a paddle-type blade.
+If air is introduced into the material, let stand until air is visibly released. - Roller Covers: Use the appropriate length nap roller of 1/4"-3/16" and apply without vigorous rolling.
+De-air with a spike roller if necessary. - Surface Prep: Avoid aggressive shot-blasting.
+Do not sandblast.